AMIS-Services/code-cafe/README.md

 * 02/04 Kibana

-## Planned for the upcoming Code Cafe
+## Planned for the upcoming Code Cafe - May 20th 2019
-* 02/04 LastPass - https://www.lastpass.com/ LastPass remembers all your passwords, so you don't have to.
-* 02/04 Kafka Connect
-* 02/04 Adobe XD - design tool for web and mobile apps - https://www.adobe.com/products/xd.html
-* 02/04 Node Red
-* 02/04 Kibana

-## Next Code Cafe: May 20th 2019
 * AWS?
 * APEX?